Αρχική Career Hellenic Air Force Academies Hellenic Air Force Technical NCO Academy

-The Academy is located at the Dekelia Air Base (in Tatoi)
+The Academy was located at the Dekelia Air Base (in Tatoi)

 The Greek spirit, creative and always pioneer, conceived with the myth of Dedalus man’s first effort to conquer the skies with the first aviator, Ikarus.
 Thousands of years later, Greek technicians, driven by the same concerns as those of Dedalus and without having considerable experience, maintained the first aircraft of their time.
 Those aircraft were used by Greek aviators in war missions during the Balkan Wars, for the first time in history.

 In the years that followed and especially from 1930 to 1950, the graduates from the various Technical Academies offered significant services to the Air Force.
 Those technicians set the foundations on which the establishment of the Technical Non-Commissioned Officers Academy was based on.
-The Academy has been operating since 1949 and has offered the Air Force regular officers of eight different specialties annually.
+The Academy operated from 1949 to 2019 and had offered the Air Force regular officers of eight different specialties annually.

-The mission of the Academy is to formulate proficient technical NCOs, in order for them to successfully meet the demanding obligations and the duties that they will be assigned to in the Air Force, which is a high technology organization.
+The mission of the Academy was to formulate proficient technical NCOs, in order for them to successfully meet the demanding obligations and the duties that they would be assigned to in the Air Force, which is a high technology organization.

 The Academy Emblem